For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 My goal is to purchase funds that I can hold for at least five or more years.
 Constant trading will eat into your profits quicker than anything else.
 If you take the time to research the funds in the beginning, in theory, you will have little need for frequent trading.

-Obviously, there is a lot more to retirement planning then I’ve covered here.
+Obviously, there is a lot more to retirement planning than I’ve covered here.
 If you really want to be prepared for retirement you need to research brokerage firms, traditional IRA’s vs. Roth IRA’s, mutual funds, fees, taxes, wills . . . . .
 I could go on and on.
-On a side note, check out this article on why you need a will now.

 Don’t let yourself get bogged down.
 Start simple.